 New students will meet with their faculty advisor and OSA staff prior to or during Fall Orientation.
 This will be a time for informal conversation about your background and goals, as well as a time to register for fall semester classes.
-During Orientation, your advisors will be informed if you have been admitted with any conditions that will affect your academic status, or have been recommended to the Language Resource and Writing Center (LRWC) for academic support services.
+During Orientation, your advisors will be informed if you have been admitted with any conditions that will affect your academic status or have been recommended to Dr. Rob Worley for academic support services.
 It is important for you and your advisors to monitor how these various conditions and recommendations are met by your class selection decisions.